The 7 Step Guitar Riff Workout Part 1

 by Simon Candy

-At various points in my time of learning and playing guitar, the answers to these questions from me were a big and very frustrating YES!
+At various points in my time of learning and playing guitar, the answers to these questions were a big and very frustrating YES!

 • Aural Skills (Ear)